alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/MSI Annotation/2-Running-Map-On-HPC.md

 expData = "/PATH/TO/YOUR/MAP_input.txt"
 runMAP(expData, testP)
 ```
 testP is the folder/directory where you want to store your MAP results.
-For example: /expanse/lustre/projects/csd670/user or /home/user/folder_of_your_choice.
-If you name a path and the ending folder doesn't exist yet, it will be created as an output.
+In our case, we would store it in the project directory created in step 1.3.

 expData is the path to the input MAP_input.txt file you created in the previous instructions!